akiatoji/geohex-gen/README.md

     GH6: PC227134

-### Get a list of Geohexes that form one or more ring around the center GH
+### Get a list of Geohexes that form one or more ring(s) around the center GH of any size

     $shell> ghgen -g PC22751 -r 1